 Undergraduate and graduate college students are welcome to apply for unpaid internships.
 Arboretum staff will work with accredited academic institutions to serve as a site for their intern program.
 Students can develop a personalized internship by letting us know of their educational and occupational interests, a time-frame for serving as an intern, and specific internship goals.
 Timing of an internship is flexible and dependent upon your project.
 Unfortunately, the Arboretum does not offer any paid internships at this time.

-Organizations (i.e. corporate and school groups, Scouts, etc.) are invited to arrange for
+Organizations (i.e. corporate, school groups, Scouts, etc.) are invited to arrange for